International Student FAQs

 Finally, consider contacting a student conduct advisor to assist you in the student conduct process.

-I receive notification from the Office of Student Conduct that I have been suspended from the University and banned from campus.
+I received notification from the Office of Student Conduct that I have been suspended from the University and banned from campus.
 What should I do?

-You should immediately contact the Office for International Students and Scholars (OISS) to inform them you have been suspended.
-You may e-mail OISS at email@example.com or call 302-831-2115.
+You should immediately contact International Student and Scholar Services (ISSS) to inform them you have been suspended.
+You may e-mail ISSS at firstname.lastname@example.org or call 302-831-2115.

 Since a student who is suspended is also banned from campus, an in-person visit is typically not possible.
-However, if you feel an in-person meeting is essential, please e-mail or call the Office of Student Conduct to request permission to be on campus to visit OISS.
-You must receive permission from Student Conduct before you can meet in-person with OISS.
+However, if you feel an in-person meeting is essential, please e-mail or call the Office of Student Conduct to request permission to be on campus to visit ISSS.
+You must receive permission from Student Conduct before you can meet in-person with ISSS.

-Staff in OISS will explain your options from an immigration standpoint.
+Staff in ISSS will explain your options from an immigration standpoint.
 They will also discuss expectations and deadlines related to your ability to remain in the United States.

 I am suspended from the University of Delaware.
 Do I have to leave the United States?
 Will I be deported?